0xreza/firefly/README.md

 ```
 ---
 \* *Firefly* is a work under process, published under Gnu Public License v3.0.
-Please feel free to use, contribute or sending me your valuable feedbacks. r68karimi[at]gmail[dot]com
+Please feel free to use, contribute or sending me your valuable feedbacks. r68karimi [at] gmail [dot] com

-**Coming features:**